About the Pass the PRO Act Campaign

 Join The Pass The PRO Act Campaign!

 The bosses have been rolling back our labor rights for nearly 100 years.
 And for decades, politicians have offered little but empty promises.
 It’s time to find out which side they’re on.
-The Pass The PRO Act campaign is planning to lobby every member of Congress, every Senator and the Biden administration to get them on the record pledging to fight for the PRO Act in the next session.
+The Pass The PRO Act campaign is lobbying every member of Congress, every Senator and the Biden administration to get them to fight for the PRO Act this session.
 With a grassroots, state level approach, union locals across industries will work together to find out which side the politicians who work for them are on.